An abridged version of my professional resume. Last updated May 2016.

-PhD in English (Rhetoric and Composition), Purdue University.
-August 2007.
+PhD in English.
+Purdue University, August 2007.

 - Specializations: Rhetoric, Technology, and Digital Writing; Theory and Cultural Studies.

 - Dissertation: An Art of Emergent Visual Rhetoric.

 - Committee: Patricia Sullivan (Chair), David Blakesley, Thomas Rickert, and Petrônio Bendito.